JayO-1/system-design-101/README.md

 Databases often benefit from a uniform distribution of reads and writes across its partitions.
 Popular items can skew the distribution, causing bottlenecks.
 Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.

+Caches can also benefit from enhanced geographic locality to the user, reducing latency.

 ### When can we cache?

 Caching should only performed when data changes infrequently, we expect read throughput to be high and we can tolerate stale reads.
 We want to be disciplined about when to introduce a caching layer, as caches inevitably require additional overhead to maintain.